planetfederal/workshops/workshops/geoserver/doc/source/data/shapefile.rst

       Adding a shapefile store

 #.
-Fill out the following form fields:
+A form will display.
+Fill out the form with the following information:

    .. list-table::
       :header-rows: 1